Similarity-Distance-Magnitude Activations: Methods

-In general, the statistical coverage assurance of marginal split-conformal estimators does not directly correspond to selection, since the coverage assurance is not conditional on the set size.
+In general, the statistical coverage guarantee of marginal split-conformal estimators is not directly informative for selection, since the coverage guarantee is not conditional on the set size.
 We may instead seek one of various approximately conditional notions of coverage \citep[inter alia]{RomanoEtAl-2020-APS,Angelopoulos-2021-RAPS}; however, there is no guarantee that when we stratify by sets of cardinality 1, coverage will be maintained.
-However, there is a \textit{restricted setting} in which label-conditional conformal estimators do provide a meaningful notion of class-conditional coverage for selection.
-Assuming $\calibrationSplit$ and $\testSplit$ are exchangeable, if the conformity score for each label is from a categorical distribution and the resulting thresholding of the class-wise empirical CDFs results in class-wise thresholds that are all greater than $\frac{1}{C}$, then the cardinality 1 sets will, on average, obtain class-conditional coverage, by definition.\footnote{Although the formal interpretations are not identical, the evaluation of class-conditional coverage for a single estimate of such cardinality 1 prediction sets in this restricted setting over $\testSplit$ is numerically equivalent to assessing the class-conditional accuracy, when not considering the sample size error term.} Unfortunately, it may be rare to encounter this restricted setting over the full data distributions of real-world tasks.
+However, there is a \textit{special case} in which label-conditional conformal estimators \textit{do} provide a meaningful notion of class-conditional coverage for selection.
+Assuming $\calibrationSplit$ and $\testSplit$ are exchangeable, if the conformity score for each label is from a categorical distribution and the resulting thresholding of the class-wise empirical CDFs results in class-wise thresholds that are all greater than $\frac{1}{2}$, then the cardinality 1 sets will, on average, obtain class-conditional coverage, by definition.\footnote{Although the formal interpretations are not identical, the evaluation of class-conditional coverage for a single estimate of such cardinality 1 prediction sets in this restricted setting over $\testSplit$ is numerically equivalent to assessing the class-conditional accuracy, when not considering the sample-size dependent error term.
+See Appendix~\ref{appendix:effective-sample-size} for a further discussion of analyzing the effective sample size.} Unfortunately, it may be rare to encounter this restricted setting over the full data distributions of real-world tasks.
 Instead, we will use the $\sdm$ activation to estimate a partitioning of the distribution into a region that approximately fulfills these assumptions.

 First, we rescale the $\Similarity$ estimate to take into account the $\Distance$ and $\Magnitude$, given the predicted class.
-The resulting value\footnote{The $\min$ ensures that $q=0$ instances remain 0.} will be the basis for partitioning the distribution:
+The resulting value\footnote{The $\min$ ensures that $\rescaledSimilarity$ remains 0 for points with $q=0$, which are effectively out-of-distribution points.} will be the basis for partitioning the distribution: